Saint Catherine of Alexandria

 Tradition has it that angels carried Catherine’s corpse to Mount Sinai, where, in the sixth century, Emperor Justinian established what is now know as Saint Catherine’s Monastery in Egypt.

-Modern academics think the story of Saint Catherine may be based on the life of Hypatia of Alexandria; a Greek mathematician, astronomer, inventor and philosopher; a pagan, also murdered by Christians – the Parabalani, a Christian mob.
+Some modern academics think the story of Saint Catherine may be based on the life of Hypatia of Alexandria; a Greek mathematician, astronomer, inventor and philosopher, a pagan, murdered by a Christians mob called the Parabalani.

 Saint Catherine’s monastery is one of the oldest working monasteries in the world and also contains the oldest working library.